iitaellu/web_portfolio/README.md

 ### About Website:

-This is responsive webportfolio which has six pages in it:
+This is responsive web portfolio which has six pages in it:

 -Home page with my name, role, slogan, links to social medias and downloadable cv and application.

--About me -page with profile picture, bio and graphics about my coding, sosial and language skills.
+-About me -page with profile picture, bio and graphics about my coding, social and language skills.

 -Fan facts -page with slideshow of three picture and five extra info box about me.